 And the Patagonia founder puts his money where his mouth is.
 His company is both a certified B Corporation and a registered benefit corporation.
 It is a pioneer in the circular economy, with its constant reminders to repair worn clothing and think twice before buying something new.
 And it’s a steadfast supporter of public lands.

-And the company managed to do all of that while steadily increasing revenue, raking in around $750 million in sales last year, CEO Rose Marcario told Fortune.
+The company managed to do all of that while steadily increasing revenue, raking in around $750 million in sales last year, CEO Rose Marcario told Fortune.

 Patagonia arguably outdid itself last year by donating all Black Friday sales revenue to charity.
 The company sold a record $10 million in merchandise, all of which went to grassroots environmental groups.